- Book In

 This weekly Training Program is designed to support children and teens with diverse physical and intellectual abilities.
 In these classes we aim to remove the barriers to cultural participation for children with disabilities and offer opportunities for physical strength and skills training alongside creativity, mentoring, social connection and career pathways.

-This program occurs during term times in holidays as intensive programs when funding permits.
-If you have any questions or you wish to be considered for future programs, please call us to discuss your child’s unique abilities.
+This program occurs during term times.
+If you have any questions please call us to discuss your child’s unique abilities.

 BYO: laughter, determination and support person if required